ibpdas/ibpdas/readme.md

 My focus is helping organisations turn complex data and emerging technologies into practical, safe and high impact outcomes.

-This space is my micro lab - a place to explore ideas, prototype tools and share reusable resources for others on a similar journey.
+This site is my micro lab for learning, experimenting and sharing.

-_All projects here are created in my own time and are not official departmental products._
+Everything here is created in my own time to explore ideas, document approaches and spark conversations.

+> None of the projects here are official tools or departmental products.

 ---